Pentax K-mount: KAF4-mount

 The KAF4-mount was introduced in June 2016 with the HD Pentax-DA 55-300mm F4.5-6.3 ED PLM WR RE lens.
 It is identical with KAF3, apart from the missing aperture control lever.
 Instead, aperture control information is transmitted digitally through the data pin and the aperture is stopped down through a motor built into the lens.
 It also introduced a new type of autofocus motor, designated PLM or Pulse Motor.
 At the time of its introduction, the following Pentax DSLR bodies were compatible with the new mount: K-70, K-50, K-S2, K-S1, K-1, K-3 II, with all but the K-70 requiring a firmware update.
 Also after a recent firmware update the original K3 can use the new mount.

-“Partially fully-enabled” K-mount
+K-mount without aperture simulator coupling

 All digital K-mount Pentax SLR bodies as well as some lower-end film cameras lack the ability to read the position of the aperture simulator.
 This means that lenses that lack the lens information contacts introduced with the KA-mount (Pentax K- and M-series lenses as well as some third-party products) do not support open-aperture metering on these bodies.
 Instead, stop-down metering must be carried out by pushing the “green button” on the camera before taking a shot.
-This variation of the mount is commonly referred to as the “Partially fully-enabled“ K-mount.
+This variation of the mount is commonly referred to as the “crippled“ K-mount.